 There are different types of employee and employer contributions to tax-qualified plans with different, and generally beneficial tax treatments.
-Employee contributions can be salary reduction/elective deferral contributions, catch-up contributions, designated Roth contributions or after-tax contributions.
-This document describes the federal income tax rules that apply to these types of contribution.
+Employee contributions can be salary reduction/elective deferral contributions, catch-up contributions for those 50 or older at the end of the calendar year, designated Roth contributions or after-tax contributions.
+This document describes the federal income tax rules that apply to these types of contributions.
 These contributions are also generally accorded beneficial treatment under state income tax rules; federal and state income taxes are similar in that they apply a percentage rate to taxable incomes, but they can differ considerably with respect to those rates and how they are applied, as well as to the type of income that is taxable and the deductions and tax credits that are allowed.